ga-wdi-remote/js-hw-intro-to-node/README.md

 - git add, and commit with the message "closer look at npm packages"

 Example:

 ![image](stats.png)

-> ** Note: this is a markdown file.
+> ** Note: your answers will be in markdown format.
 For markdown syntax guidelines, you can refer to this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).